 kill -9 $(lsof -t -i:9053) kill -9 $(lsof -t -i:9030)

-- Sensitive API methods require a security token, which should never be sent over untrusted channels.
+- Sensitive API methods require a security token that should not be transmitted over untrusted channels.

-- Access to the Ergo REST API must be restricted to known hosts.
-In particular, the API must not be accessible from the Internet.
+- Restrict access to the Ergo REST API to known hosts only.
+Specifically, the API should not be accessible from the Internet.

 sbt assembly command.

 Create a service file: